wbnns/submit-to-hacker-news/README.md

 ### Chrome
 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (top right toggle)
 4. Click "Load unpacked" and select the extension folder
 5. The extension will appear in your toolbar

+### Microsoft Edge
+1. Download or clone this repository
+2. Open Edge and go to `edge://extensions/`
+3. Enable "Developer mode" (left sidebar toggle)
+4. Click "Load unpacked" and select the extension folder
+5. The extension will appear in your toolbar

+### Brave Browser
+1. Download or clone this repository
+2. Open Brave and go to `brave://extensions/`
+3. Enable "Developer mode" (top right toggle)
+4. Click "Load unpacked" and select the extension folder
+5. The extension will appear in your toolbar